LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 ### Limitations

-#### Limitations regarding types of interactions

-In order to process a number of APIs or handle a series of JavaScript conditions, you might "daisy chain" a series of interactions.
-In a dialog, you can add a maximum of 10 consecutive statement or integration interactions before you must stop and ask for user input via a question interaction.
-However, there's no limit to the total number you can include in a dialog.

 #### Limitations regarding types of text

 The types of text that you can send in a Conversation Builder interaction vary depending if you are building a bot for **chat** or for **messaging**.